strimzi/strimzi.github.io/_posts/2018-11-16-using-vault-with-strimzi.md

 By default, Strimzi generates two CAs, one for the cluster and another for clients, storing the certificates and private keys as Kubernetes secrets.

-* Cluster CA - all internal communication within the cluster
+* Cluster CA - all internal communication within the cluster and encryption with clients
-* Client CA - all client communication
+* Client CA - all client communication for supporting TLS mutual authentication

 Using these secrets, Strimzi generates certificates for all of the components in the cluster, which in turn ensures all communication is encrypted!